mfreiholz/Qt-Advanced-Docking-System/doc/user-guide.md

 ![HideSingleCentralWidgetTitleBar true](cfg_flag_HideSingleCentralWidgetTitleBar_true.png)

-The Advanced Docking System is meant for applications without a static central widget and normally does not know anything about a central static widget.
+Unless a central widget explicitly has been set with setCentralWidget, the Advanced Docking System is without a static central widget and it wouldn't know about a central static widget.
 Therefore this flag is disabled by default and a central single dock widget still has a titlebar to drag it out of the main window.